-Let’s look at what is going on that is encouraging your body to store more fat and what you can do to help your body let it go.
+Let’s look at what’s going on with your perimenopause weight gain and what you can do to help your body let go of storing more fat.

 Our bodies have three primary hormones: insulin, adrenaline, and cortisol.
 Adrenaline and cortisol manage our stress response while insulin controls our blood sugar levels.
 In other words, food and stress directly affect our hormones!
 Insulin is driven by the food we eat and when we eat too much sugar, white flour and processed foods, insulin levels will rise.
 When we are exposed to high or chronic stress, adrenaline and cortisol will increase.